IBM/event-automation/_ep_1.0/04-security/01-managing-access.md

     endSessionPath: (optional) <path to the end session endpoint of this provider>
     ```

 6. You can now log in with these users.
-For more information, see [logging](../../getting-started/logging-in) into {{site.data.reuse.ep_name}} instance.
+For more information, see [logging](../../getting-started/logging-in) in to {{site.data.reuse.ep_name}} instance.
 7. Retrieve the login URL, open the client configuration of your OIDC provider, and update the redirect URLs to include the following addresses:

    ```bash